This post is also available in:

 When Singapore signs an Avoidance of Double Taxation Agreement with another county, double taxation of the income earned by one country’s resident in the other country is prevented.

 Countries that have the double taxation agreement with Singapore may grant credit on all or some of the foreign tax against the tax that Singapore assesses on foreign income.
 Dual residents have to go to a tiebreaker to figure out which is the country of residence under the treaty.
 If the individual is present in the country for less than 183 days in the tax year, most treaties provide for tax exemption of non-resident individuals from tax on employment income.
 However, certain conditions apply.
-Commonwealth or unilateral tax credits may be granted in the absence of a tax treaty.
+Unilateral tax credits may be granted in the absence of a tax treaty.